Pala International’s Featured Stones – 2010

 See also this February 2005 article, “On the Horizon: In search of East Africa’s eye-catching Maasai sunstone,” from Lapidary Journal Jewelry Artist. [back to top]

-May 21: World-Class Lavender Hackmanite
+May 21, 2009: World-Class Lavender Hackmanite

 A phenomenal variety of sodalite and a member of the feldspathoid group, hackmanite is mostly found in a translucent cabochon form.
 This month we feature a transparent faceted hackmanite from Afghanistan.
 This gem is near-flawless and exhibits all the unusual optical characteristics associated with hackmanite.

-| Lavender hackmanite from Afghanistan, 7.87 carats, 16.28 x 11.08 x 8.64 mm.
-Inventory #17382.
+from Afghanistan, 7.87 carats, 16.28 x 11.08 x 8.64 mm.
+This stone has been sold.
 (Photo: Mia Dixon) |

 Hackmanite is known for its unique color-shift phenomenon when subjected to warm white light or daylight.
 The phenomenon is known as tenebrescence.
 Hackmanite will often increase in saturation when allowed to be “charged up” in daylight and sometimes shifts between lavender and magenta hues.
 Long-wave ultraviolet light also brings out an amazing fluorescence, as seen directly below; in this case we see a glowing orange/yellow hue.
 The distinctive color phenomena are derived from the sulphur component in hackmanite’s chemistry.
 Light can polymerize the sulphur into different-length molecules and ions that, in turn, have different colors.
 (Thanks to Dr. George R. Rossman for clarification of the color phenomena science.
 See this Caltech webpage for more on the sodalite group.)

-| Long-wave ultraviolet light shows off the fluorescence of this hackmanite.
+Long-wave ultraviolet light shows off the fluorescence of this hackmanite.
 (Photo: Mia Dixon) |

 An amazing feature that is illuminated by the unusual optics of this stone is seen when a beam of long-wave UV light is shot through the table.
 You can actually see the refraction of light as it travels though the stone: entering the table, bouncing off the pavilion, and traveling back out the table.
 A living example of all the diagrams you’ve seen drawn with stick figures in gem books.
 Like a laser through smoke the path of light is captured by the internal structure of the gem, and highlighted by the facets and form of this hackmanite.

-| A beam of long-wave ultraviolet light demonstrates the refraction path.
+A beam of long-wave ultraviolet light demonstrates the refraction path.
 (Photo: Mia Dixon) |

-Interested?
-Select Inventory #17382, call, or email us to inquire. [back to top]
+Interested in something similar?
+Call, or email us to inquire. [back to top]

-April 16: Aqua-marine
+April 16, 2009: Aqua-marine

 This month we feature a dazzling aquamarine.
 In the gem trade aquamarine most often refers to the blue variety of beryl, but the first element of this compound word actually implies some green.
 Even Webster’s Dictionary defines aqua as “a light greenish blue color.”
 Today most pure-blue aquamarines are heated from greenish blue rough; the heated process removes the secondary green hue and leaves only the blue hue.

-| A flawless 22-carat natural aquamarine with an exquisite radiant-style faceting.
-Inventory #15579.
-(Photo: MIa Dixon) |
+A flawless 22-carat | with an exquisite radiant-style faceting.
+This stone has been sold.
+(Photo: MIa Dixon)

 Our featured aquamarine exhibits the beautiful blend of blue and green in its natural state.
 It’s reminiscent of open ocean water, which is of course implied by the second element of the word: marine.
 Major producers of gem-quality aquamarine today are Brazil, China, and several countries in Africa.